-- Dedicated to support state employees’ and retirees’ interests
+- Dedicated to supporting state employees’ and retirees’ interests

 - An effective tool to make your voice heard in Raleigh